KbKuuhaku/pacsmv-501011/README.md

 #### Demo

 I've stored my checkpoint in `ckpts/best.pt` and uploaded it to github, you can try it if you want :)
-(the checkpoint should be stored in google drive but I'm a bit lazy)
+(the checkpoint should've been stored in google drive but I'm a bit lazy)

 ```bash
 uv run hw2 demo